-- (a) Until after the termination of six months from the coming into operation of this Determination the minimum task in operation in any factory on the date on which this Determination becomes operative shall be the minimum task for the minimum wage after the date of operation of this Determination, and shall not during the said period of six months be increased or decreased because of any increase or decrease in wages, and shall not during the said period of six months be increased unless an altered or improved method of working is introduced. (b) The task rate in respect of all garments or parts of garments or other articles or parts of articles shall be determined in the manner following:- - - (i) Where there are fewer than twenty employees involved in the work to be performed, the employer or his representative, in conference with one employee chosen by and from such employees, shall fix the rates. (ii) Where there are twenty or more employees involved in the work to be performed, the employer or his representative, in conference with two employees so chosen, shall fix the rates. - (c) The task rates shall be fixed so as to enable the average worker to earn the minimum wage prescribed by this Determination for the class of work to be performed; and any number of garments or parts of garments or other articles or parts of articles made in excess of the minimum weekly task fixed by the task rates for the minimum weekly wage shall be paid for at pro rata plus 10 per cent.
+- (a) Until after the termination of six months from the coming into operation of this Determination the minimum task in operation in any factory on the date on which this Determination becomes operative shall be the minimum task for the inimimum wage after the date of operation of this Determination, and shall not during the said period of six months be increased or decreased because of any liberase or decrease in wages, and shall not during the said period of six months be increased unless as all stered or improved inethod of working is introduced.

+(If the task rate in respect of all garments or parts of garments or other articles or parts of articles shall be determined in the manner following:- - - (i) Where there are fewer than twenty employees involved in the work to be performed, the employer or his representative, in conference with one employee chosen by and from such employees, shall fix the rates. (ii) Where there are twenty or more employees involved in the work to be performed, the employer or his representative, in conference with two employees so chosen, shall fix the rates.

+- (c) The task rates shall be fixed so as to enable the average worker to earn the minimum wage prescribed by this Determination for the class of work to be performed; and any number of garments or parts of garments or other articles or parts of articles made in excess of the minimum weekly task fixed by the task rates for the minimum weekly wage shall be paid